Skip to content

 Cepheus has one star with known planets and contains no Messier objects.
 The brightest star in the constellation is Alderamin, Alpha Cephei.
 There are no meteor showers associated with Cepheus.

-The constellation contains four formally named stars.
-The star names approved by the International Astronomical Union (IAU) are Alderamin, Alfirk, Errai, and Kurhah.
+The constellation contains five formally named stars.
+The star names approved by the International Astronomical Union (IAU) are Alderamin, Alfirk, Errai, Garnet Star, and Kurhah.

 Cepheus constellation,cepheus star map,cepheus star chart